Energetic closure of the spatially resolved global food system: Methods

 \subsection{Food energy conservation}

-Our goal is to track food from production to consumption throughout the food system, therefore we assume the following ''Food Energy Conservation`` equations to be true.
-Given regions $i$, we have the following three equations:
+Given a region $i$ ($i$ can be a grid cell, a country, or any region of interest) and a food group $f$, the following equations must be true by the principle of conservation of energy.
+Equations \ref{eq:PU} and \ref{eq:IE} refer to global conservation equations for each food, summed over all regions globally, whereas equation \ref{eq:IPEU} is a family of equations for each each food and country individually (hence if there are x regions and y foods, we have 2x global constraints and xy local constraints).

-where $I_i$, $P_i$, $E_i,$ and $C_i$ denote a region's imports, production, exports, and consumption/utilization, respectively.
-Equation~\ref{eq:IE} follows from the notion that the system is closed; all imported food must have been exported elsewhere.
-Equation~\ref{eq:PC} follows from the notion that the total production is equal to the total consumption.
-This is analogous to the FBS supply utilization equation (equation~\ref{eq:fbs_supply_util}).
-Equation~\ref{eq:IPEC} describes how food can enter a region only through production or imports, and it can leave only through consumption (including utilization, loss, and waste) or exports.
+where $I_{i,f}$, $P_{i,f}$, $E_{i,f},$ and $U_{i,f}$ denote a region's imports, production, exports, and utilization, respectively.
+The utilization term $U_{i,f}$ is defined as $U_{i,f} = A_{i,f} + Pr_{i,f} + Ol_{i,f} + F_{i,f}$ (and hence equation \ref{eq:PU} is a generalization of equation \ref{eq:my_balance} to arbitrary regions i).
+Equation~\ref{eq:IE} follows from the notion that the trade system is closed; all imported food must have been exported from elsewhere.
+Equation~\ref{eq:IPEU} describes how food can enter a region only through production or imports, and it can leave only through utilization (including both food consumption and non-food utilization, loss, and waste) or exports.

-Notably, Equations~\ref{eq:IE},~\ref{eq:PC}, and~\ref{eq:IPEC} are not dependent on food system nodes being grid cells.
+Notably, equations~\ref{eq:PU},~\ref{eq:IE}, and~\ref{eq:IPEU} are not dependent on food system nodes being countries or grid cells.
 The system of equations describes the conservation of mass or energy of any closed food system network at any scale.
-This means that the equations hold whether the index set labels nations, grid cells, or any other food system network, as long as food only enters the system through $P_i$ and only leaves through $C_i$, and trade is closed between nodes in the system.
+This means that the equations hold whether the index set labels nations, grid cells, or any other food system network, as long as food only enters the system through $P_i$ and only leaves through $U_i$, and trade is closed between nodes in the system.